Mr ECDIS book charts the unique story of NAVTOR’s Tor Svanes

 Svanes led C-Map Norway as CEO, building the company into the world’s leading supplier of digital charts before a disagreement with Boeing-owned Jeppesen Marine (which acquired the business in 2007) forced him out in 2011.
 From that point he followed his own vision, founding NAVTOR and pushing the envelope of e-Navigation development.
 The company quickly launched the first type-approved, cloud-based Pay As You Sail digital chart service, before going on to develop an entire eco-system of world first innovations centred on seamlessly sharing data between ship and shore, accelerating shipping into the digital age.

 Today, NAVTOR has products and services on over 7000 vessels worldwide and has made the move into performance monitoring and optimisation, as well as digital logbooks.
-The business has regional offices in Norway, Singapore, Japan, Sweden, Germany, Russia, Poland, the United States, and the United Kingdom, with customers in more than 60 countries.
+The business has regional offices in Norway, Singapore, Japan, Sweden, Germany, Poland, the United States, and the United Kingdom, with customers in more than 60 countries.

 “It’s a strange feeling to be the subject of a book, but I’ve really enjoyed the process and am delighted with the end result,” says Svanes himself.